jasl/vibe_photos_v4/blueprints/m1/m1_development_plan.md

-# M1 Preprocessing & Lightweight Classification Blueprint
+# M1 Preprocessing & Lightweight Classification Blueprint _(Archived)_

+> This blueprint is kept for historical context.
+The active pipeline now
+> follows the M2 label-layer design; use this document only for background.

 Status: ready for implementation (implements reviewed guidance for the first milestone)